Review best practices to help you protect your private information.

 General Computer Security Tips:

-As a Northeast Bank customer you may receive emails from mailboxes @nebankmn.com such as "feedback" or "eservice".
-These emails may invite you to participate in a survey and/or to communicate important information about our products and services or security.
-These emails may contain links to places on our website, our survey platform (SurveyMonkey) and/or our online training portal.
+As a Northeast Bank customer, you may receive emails from mailboxes @nebankmn.com such as "feedback" or "eservice".
+These emails may invite you to participate in a survey and/or to communicate important information about our products and services or security to you.
+These emails may contain links to places on our website, our survey platforms (Delighted or SurveyGizmo) and/or our online training portal.
 These links will not ask you to enter any confidential information.
 Any emails from Northeast Bank will have contact information in them to direct you to whom to contact if you have any questions about the email.